A9.com: History

+Brian Pinkerton was replace by Srikanth Thirumalai, who left when A9 became Amazon Search.

 In 2019, after reporting from The Wall Street Journal revealed that Amazon had changed its search algorithm to favor more profitable products, Amazon took down the A9.com site and pointed the domain name to Amazon's home page.

-Past projects
+Projects

 A9.com search portal

 A9.com originally operated a search portal, along with an A9 toolbar, which was first demonstrated on April 14, 2004.
 The service featured some innovative design elements, allowing users to choose from over 400 sources to search and view results in separate columns grouped by source.
 In addition to web search results, users could get product search results from Amazon, encyclopedia results from Wikipedia, movie information from IMDb, and others, starting in September 2004.
 Web search results were provided by different search engines over time.
 The search portal functionality was discontinued in 2008.

 OpenSearch

 A9 developed a protocol called OpenSearch that enabled the "plug-in" search source functionality from the A9.com portal.
 The original specification, OpenSearch 1.0, was released in March 2005.
 A9 made the protocol freely available through a Creative Commons license.